 Scholarships for the Next Generation of Scientists is a Cancer Research Society funding program with the goal of supporting the future generation of Canadian researchers.
 The award consists of two parts covering a period of three years, with no possibility for renewal.

 Part 1: 1 year - $50,000

-The one-year postdoctoral salary award are for a candidate finishing their fellowship.
-The candidate must have completed at least two (2) years of postdoctoral training when they will accept the salary award on September 1st .
+The one-year postdoctoral salary award is for a candidate finishing his/her fellowship.
+The candidate must have completed at least two (2) years of postdoctoral training when he/she will accept the salary award on September 1st.

 Important: Applying for only one part of the award is prohibited.

 - Each candidate must be a Canadian citizen or permanent resident for the entire scholarship (parts 1 and 2) and must be residing in Canada at the starting date of part 2 of the scholarship (operating grant).
 Proof of Canadian citizenship or permanent residence is required.

 - Each candidate must be registered as a postdoctoral fellow in a university or accredited institution and must commit to starting work as a researcher in a university or accredited Canadian institution between January 1, 2021 and March 1, 2022

 - A research associate who wishes to pursue a career as an independent investigator may also be eligible to apply.

 - Applicants whose postdoctoral training may have been delayed due to extenuating circumstances are invited to contact the Cancer Research Society to determine their eligibility.